 1942 A stage adaptation of Richard Wright's novel Native Son opens on Broadway.
 Orson Welles directs Canada Lee as Bigger Thomas, a black man whose accidental murder of a white girl awakens a storm of racist fury in a small town.
 It runs 84 performances.

 1997 A musical adaptation of Marivaux's Triumph of Love opens on Broadway.
-It runs just 85 performances despite a cast packed with current and future stars: Betty Buckley, F. Murray Abraham, Susan Egan, Kevin Chamberlin, Roger Bart and Nancy Opel.
+It runs just 85 performances despite a cast packed with current and future stars: Betty Buckley, F. Murray Abraham, Susan Egan, Kevin Chamberlin, Roger Bart, and Nancy Opel.

 2002 Chechen rebels wielding guns and explosives seize a large Moscow theatre during a performance of the musical Nord-Ost, taking the audience hostage.
-After a three-day stand-off, Russian government forces will reclaim the building, but not until after the death of 129 hostages from an anesthetic gas pumped into the theatre by the would-be rescuers.
+After a three-day stand-off, Russian government forces reclaim the building, but not until after the death of 129 hostages from an anesthetic gas pumped into the theatre by the would-be rescuers.
 No theatregoers are actually executed by the terrorists.

 2013 John Kander and Greg Pierce's The Landing, starring David Hyde Pierce and Julia Murney, opens Off-Broadway at the Vineyard Theatre.
-Walter Bobbie directs the show, which is comprised of three mini-musicals tied together by the themes of desire, love and loss.
+Walter Bobbie directs the show, which is comprised of three mini-musicals tied together by the themes of desire, love, and loss.

 2014 Ayad Akhtar's Pulitzer Prize-winning drama Disgraced opens on Broadway at the Lyceum Theatre.
-Directed by Kimberly Senior, who had previously helmed the play's Chicago premiere and Off-Broadway run, it stars Hari Dhillon, Gretchen Mol and Josh Radnor.
+Directed by Kimberly Senior, who had previously helmed the play's Chicago premiere and Off-Broadway run, it stars Hari Dhillon, Gretchen Mol, and Josh Radnor.